De acuerdo con los requisitos del programa Erasmus+, la Universidad San Jorge hace pública la siguiente declaración de política europea:

 Within the Programme, the cooperation strategy mainly focuses on:

 - The creation of knowledge alliances to foster intense, structured and long term cooperation with key partners (local/regional companies, educational authorities, research institutions, etc.) to promote creativity, innovation and entrepreneurship, offering relevant learning opportunities.
-And, through them, launch projects leading to a higher employability -in line with the 2020 strategy-, such as international work placements in business, programmes for entrepreneur training or Information Technology support platforms.
+And, through them, launch projects leading to a higher employability, such as international work placements in business, programmes for entrepreneur training or Information Technology support platforms.

 - The knowledge transfer to neighbouring countries and to third party countries through capacity building projects, examples of good practice, as well as through support and guidance programmes.
 And, in general, the international cooperation aimed at supporting the modernisation and internationalisation of higher education in partner countries.